B-Schwarz/dnd-game-assist/README.md

 [X] Dungeon Master can hide characters from players
 [X] Hidden players turn is skipped for non master
 [X] Master can rearrange player list freely
+[X] Button to remove player from list
+[X] Master is able to edit HP/Temp HP/Max HP and AC

 ---